Skokholm: Bird observatory

-In 1933, Skokholm started functioning as a bird observatory, the first in Britain, founded by Ronald Lockley; its prime function was the ringing of wild birds of resident, visiting or migrating species and research.
+In 1933, Skokholm started functioning as a bird observatory, the first in Britain, founded by Ronald Lockley; its prime function was the ringing of wild birds of resident, visiting, or migrating species and research.
 Lockley started the Pembrokeshire Bird Protection Society in 1938, now incorporated in the Wildlife Trust of South and West Wales.
 In 1948 the West Wales Field Society (WWFC), also now Wildlife Trust of South and West Wales, first took the Lease of Skokholm from the owners of the Dale Castle Estate.
-The WWFC followed on the Lease by Ronald Lockley which had run from 1927 but direct involvement commenced two years earlier when in 1946 the bird observatory was re-opened after the war.
+The WWFC followed on the Lease by Ronald Lockley which had run from 1927, but direct involvement commenced two years earlier when in 1946 the bird observatory was re-opened after the war.
 Ringing on Skokholm ceased from 1976.
-During the period of radar studies of migration around 1960 it became clear that bird movements as observed at the observatories were by no means representative of the whole and, inevitably, the significance of the observatories in the study of migration waned.
+During the period of radar studies of migration around 1960, it became clear that bird movements as observed at the observatories were by no means representative of the whole and, inevitably, the significance of the observatories in the study of migration waned.
 Skokholm had been the site of the most thorough British studies of the European storm petrel and razorbill amongst the seabirds and the Eurasian oystercatcher and the northern wheatear amongst the landbirds.
-"There can be few other islands anywhere in the world that can boast the continuity of biological recordings, save for wartime years, that has taken place on Skokholm."
-John Fursdon, Warden 1946.
+Said warden John Fursdon in 1946, "There can be few other islands anywhere in the world that can boast the continuity of biological recordings, save for wartime years, that has taken place on Skokholm."
 Skokholm Island was re-accredited as a bird observatory in 2014, with resident wardens Richard Brown and Giselle Eagle.

 Natural history

 Geology

-The island is composed entirely of mudstones and sandstones of late Silurian/early Devonian age assigned to the 'Milford Haven Group' of the Lower Old Red Sandstone.
-This suite of rocks was formerly known as the 'Red Marls'.
-The strata are folded into a syncline with an east–west axis hence the rocks on the north coast dip inland i.e. to the south, at 25° to 40° whilst those on the south coast also dip inland i.e. to the north, even more steeply, at up to 80°.
-A couple of north–south aligned faults affect the strata at the eastern end of the island, erosion along them being responsible for both Crab Bay and North Haven.
+The island is composed entirely of mudstones and sandstones of late Silurian/early Devonian age assigned to the Milford Haven Group of the Lower Old Red Sandstone.
+This suite of rocks was formerly known as the Red Marls.
+The strata are folded into a syncline with an east–west axis; hence, the rocks on the north coast dip inland, to the south, at 25° to 40°, whilst those on the south coast also dip inland, to the north, even more steeply, at up to 80°.
+A couple of north–south-aligned faults affect the strata at the eastern end of the island, erosion along them being responsible for both Crab Bay and North Haven.

-A couple of areas of till, a relict of the Irish Sea Icesheet from the last Ice Age are smeared across the island's surface.
+A couple of areas of till, a relict of the Irish Sea Icesheet from the last Ice Age, are smeared across the island's surface.